-(fg) For purposes of purchasing time service credits (or "elective contributions" as defined in 121.113(f)), the fund will additionally allow the lump sum amount of such purchases or "elective contributions" to be alternatively made in the form of the acceptance of a direct rollover of an eligible rollover distribution from one or more of the providers of the Deferred Compensation Plan administered by the City under Section 457 of the I.R.C. effective January 1, 2002.
+(\underline{fg}) For purposes of purchasing time service credits (or "elective contributions" as defined in 121.113(f)), the fund will additionally allow the lump sum amount of such purchases or "elective contributions" to be alternatively made in the form of the acceptance of a direct rollover of an eligible rollover distribution from one or more of the providers of the Deferred Compensation Plan administered by the City under Section 457 of the I.R.C. effective January 1, 2002.

 Sec.
 121.114.
-Unfunded Actuarial Liability; Mutual

-Contributions; Florida Premium Tax Dollars.
+Unfunded Actuarial Liability; Mutual Contributions; Florida Premium Tax Dollars.

 - (a) As of the prospective effective date of Ordinance 2014-386-E, the Police and Fire Pension Fund has an unfunded actuarial liability.
-In order to begin alleviating such liability, contributions shall be made by both the Board of Trustees and the City, with each contribution contingent upon the other contribution being made. - (b) Within 30 days following the prospective effective date of Ordinance 2014-386-E, the Board will apply the entire balances in the Enhanced Benefits Account and the City Budget Stabilization Account to reduce the unfunded actuarial accrued liability of the Plan.
-As of October 1, 2013, the total balance of both accounts was \$60,915,907.00; however, the amount applied pursuant to this section will be the actual balances of both accounts on the prospective effective date of Ordinance 2014-386-E, but shall not be less than \$60,915,907.00. - (c) Subject to implementation of a permanent funding source in accordance with Section 12, herein and beginning with the first fiscal year commencing after the prospective effective date of Ordinance 2014-386-E and ending ten fiscal years later or when the fund reaches an 80% funded status, whichever is sooner, the City shall contribute \$40 million annually as an additional unfunded liability payment; provided, the application of the balances in the Enhanced Benefits Account and City Budget Stabilization Account provided in paragraph (b) shall reduce the City's contributions under this paragraph (c). - (d) The Florida Premium Tax Dollars (i.e., Chapter 175/185 Funds) will be allocated as follows: Beginning with the first fiscal year commencing after the prospective effective date of Ordinance 2014-386-E and ending seven fiscal years later, Board shall annually allocate all Chapter 175/185 Funds, minus the
+In order to begin alleviating such liability, contributions shall be made by both the Board of Trustees and the City, with each contribution contingent upon the other's contribution being made. - (b) Within 30 days following the prospective effective date of Ordinance 2014-386-E, the Board will apply the entire balances in the Enhanced Benefits Account and the City Budget Stabilization Account to reduce the unfunded actuarial liability of the Plan.
+As of October 1, 2013, the total balance of both accounts was \$60,915,907.00; however, the amount applied pursuant to this section will be the actual balances of both accounts on the prospective effective date of Ordinance 2014-386-E, but shall not be less than \$60,915,907.00. - (c) Beginning with the first fiscal year commencing after the prospective effective date of Ordinance 2014-386-E and ending with {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}400054865.DOC;1 the tenth fiscal year or when the fund reaches an 80% funded status, whichever is sooner, the City shall contribute \$40 million annually as an additional unfunded liability payment; provided, the application of the balances in the Enhanced Benefits Account and City Budget Stabilization Account provided in paragraph (b) shall reduce the City's contributions under this paragraph (c).

-Chapter 175/185 funds used to provide the holiday bonus, at the City's discretion for the benefit of the Plan, including without limitation to fund base benefits, reduce the unfunded actuarial accrued liability, or mitigate the City's annual required contribution to the Plan.
+(d) The Florida Insurance Premium Tax Rebate Dollars (i.e., Chapter 175/185 Funds) will be allocated as follows: Beginning with the first fiscal year commencing after the prospective effective date of Ordinance 2014-386-E and ending with the seventh fiscal year, the Board shall annually allocate all Chapter 175/185 Funds, minus the Chapter 175/185 funds used to provide the holiday bonus, which may be used at the City's discretion for the benefit of the Plan, including without limitation to fund base benefits, reduce the unfunded actuarial accrued liability, or mitigate the City's annual required contribution to the Plan.
 (As used herein, "holiday bonus" refers to the annual discretionary Chapter 175/185 Fund bonus payment).